 As a global organization, approximately 51% of our almost 2,800 employees were located outside of the United States as of December 31, 2022.
 The countries with our largest number of employees are the United States, France, and Germany.
 Consistent with our executive compensation program, our global compensation program is designed to be competitive in terms of both the position and the geographic location in which an employee is located.
 We identified our median employee based on target cash compensation (base salary including overtime, if applicable, plus target annual cash incentive, if applicable) of all our employees as of December 31, 2022.
 We chose this as our consistently applied compensation measure because we believed it was representative of employee compensation at the Company.
 The median employee was employed in the United States and serves as a laboratory technician.
-We calculated the median employee's compensation under the Summary Compensation Table rules and compared that to the annual total compensation of our CEO, as disclosed in the Summary Compensation Table.
+We calculated the median employee's compensation of our CEO, as disclosed in the Summary Compensation Table.